Spokane (horse): Three-year-old, 1889

-After the Derby, many still doubted Spokane as the best of the crop with Proctor Knott so narrowly beaten.
+After the Derby, many still doubted Spokane as Proctor Knott was so narrowly beaten.
 The pair met again a few days later on May 14 in the Clark Stakes, this time over a wet track.
 Proctor Knott was again the favorite, and again went to the lead.
 Just like the Derby, Spokane closed quickly to take the Clark by three lengths proving that his Derby victory a few days prior was not a fluke.

-The pair went up to Washington Park to run in the prestigious 1½ miles American Derby on June 21, with a purse of $15,400 (more than the Derby, Preakness, and Belmont combined).
+The pair next went to Washington Park to run in the 1½-mile American Derby on June 21, with a purse of $15,400.
 There was much excitement for the third match, with a crowd of 30,000 (with some claiming up to 75,000.)
 Proctor Knott once again took the early lead with Spokane settling midpack.
 With a quarter mile to go, Spokane started his move and closed fast to claim the victory, with Proctor Knott finishing last.
 Finishing time was 2:41 ¼.
 After the victory, he was adorned with a saddle of flowers in Washington Park Club colors.
 Armstrong was asked how much he would sell the horse for, and while insisting the horse was not for sale, he would not accept anything less than $50,000 for the colt.
 The American Derby would be Spokane's final victory.

 The two would meet again in the Sheridan Stakes on July 4 again at Washington Park, this time going 1¼ miles.
-Carrying 10lbs more than his rival at 125, Spokane finally conceded to Proctor Knott in front of a crowd of 20,000.
+Carrying 10lbs more than his rival at 125, Spokane finally lost to Proctor Knott in front of a crowd of 20,000.

 Spokane ended his three-year-old year with eight starts, winning three times, second twice, and third once.
 His other finishes included second in the Peabody Hotel Handicap, and a third in the Pelham Bay Handicap.
 He was unplaced in the Twin Cities Handicap (still finishing ahead of Proctor Knott) and Drexel Stakes.

 Four-year-old, 1890

 A four, he was winless in four races but came in second twice and third another time.
+He was retired from racing by November 14, 1890; at one point in the year being sick with pneumonia.